The Recording Academy Case Study

 With an IT support staff of only five, The Recording Academy needed an IP communication system that could be quickly and cost-effectively deployed.
 Boosting end-user productivity was also a goal, so the organization wanted UC capabilities that could easily integrate with laptop and desktop PCs.

-Based on a previous evaluation, Engdahl thought that ShoreTel was a good candidate for meeting The Recording Academy’s needs.
-The IT team was impressed by ShoreTel’s resilient architecture.
-Upon further analysis, ShoreTel was more costeffective than competitors’ when redundant servers and switches were added to the total cost of ownership equation.
+Based on a previous evaluation, Engdahl thought that Mitel was a good candidate for meeting The Recording Academy’s needs.
+The IT team was impressed by Mitel’s resilient architecture.
+Upon further analysis, Mitel was more costeffective than competitors’ when redundant servers and switches were added to the total cost of ownership equation.

-ShoreTel also streamlines ticket order processing.
-Instead of relying on faxed ticket orders printed out at the STAPLES Center, ticket orders are routed from the fax server to the ShoreTel system.
+Mitel also streamlines ticket order processing.
+Instead of relying on faxed ticket orders printed out at the STAPLES Center, ticket orders are routed from the fax server to the Mitel system.
 Not only does this eliminate a tedious paperwork chore, The Recording Academy staff has immediate visibility of incoming orders to ensure timely processing.

 “THE SYSTEM IS INTUITIVE AT EVERY LEVEL AND REQUIRES MINIMAL IT RESOURCES TO SUPPORT.
 WE CAN MAKE ROUTINE UPDATES — MOVES, ADDS, AND CHANGES — QUICKLY IN-HOUSE.”

 “Mitel improves the workflow,” says Engdahl.
 “We can route calls through departments in a particular sequence.
 We set up hunt groups in the awards department to ensure that calls are always answered.
 We have also set up hunt groups for human resources and the IT help desk.
 Phones ring on everyone’s desk until someone picks up the call, which ensures that all calls are answered and improves customer service.”

 Flexible feature remix provides a higher level of professionalism